Get 80% off your plan for your first 6 months.*

 Your executive summary should contain the essential information someone needs to understand your business at a glance.
 Treat it as the one section a reader might see.

-Pull key high-level information from your business plan, including:
+Pull key high-level information from your business plan:

 What not to include in an executive summary

 Knowing what to leave out is just as important as knowing what to include.
-Avoid these common mistakes:
+These common mistakes can weaken your executive summary:

 How to write an executive summary

-- Tailor to your audience: Consider who will read it and what they care about.
-If you're seeking funding, emphasise the opportunity size and how much money you need.
+4. Tailor to your audience: Consider who will read it and what they care about.
+Emphasise the opportunity size and funding amount if you're seeking investment.

-- Keep it to one page: There's no strict rule, but one page is a good guide.
+5. Keep it to one page: Aim for one page as a general guide.
 An executive summary that's too long or padded with unnecessary detail may lose the reader's interest.

 How Xero helps you plan your business

 A compelling executive summary relies on accurate financial data.
-Without clear numbers, your projected figures and funding requests lack credibility.
+Clear numbers give your projected figures and funding requests credibility.

 Get one month free to start managing your finances with confidence.